rdavudov/bio-sql-logic/README.md

 ## Features
 - Simple way of CRUD operations w/o writing queries
 - Version control for objects (older version does not overwrite newer ones)
-- Ability to store primitive arrays in CSV format in single column
+- Ability to store primitive arrays in CSV format in single column (Denormalization of arrays)
-- Ability to store Bio Objects in JSON/XML format in single column
+- Ability to store Bio Objects in JSON/XML format in single column (Denormalization of composed objects)
 - Definition of relations of One-to-One and One-To-Many
 - Enums can be stored as numbers or strings